MHindermann/mas/text/draft.md

 ![The coverage of `/keywords/keywords_reference_master.json` by the controlled vocabularies of Wikidata (QID), Medical Subject Headings (MeSH), and YSO (General Finnish Ontology).
 Both MeSH and YSO are dependent on QID but independent of each other.
 YSO enriched is the superset of YSO created by reconciling keywords that lack a YSO identifier directly with the YSO database provided by the Finto API; it is hence independent of Wikidata.](images/native_gold_standard.pdf)

 Finally, consider the distribution of the cleaned and reconciled keywords per item in the Edoc sample data set.
 The corresponding data is generated with `Keywords.make_count` as described in [subsection Analysis](#analysis) above and available as `/analysis/keywords_counted.json`.
 Figure 5 shows that the median number of keywords from MeSH or YSO might be too low to be adequate.
-This problem can be amended by imposing further constraints on the sample data set and such a solution is discussed in section [!! section].
+This problem can be amended by imposing further constraints on the Edoc sample data set and such a solution is discussed in [section "Conclusion and outlook"](#conclusion-and-outlook).

 ![The distribution of keywords per item in the Edoc sample data set.
 The leftmost boxplot shows the distribution of cleaned keywords (min = 0, Q1 = 4, M = 6, Q3 = 8, max = 87); the other boxplots show the distribution of cleaned keywords with reconciled QID (min = 0, Q1 = 2, M = 4, Q3 = 6, max = 80), MeSH ID (min = Q1 = 0, M = 2, Q3 = 4, max = 63), and YSO ID respectively (min = Q1 = 0, M = 1, Q3 = 2, max = 46).
 All four distributions are similarly consistent, but there is a linear decrease of the distribution's center leaving MeSH and YSO with potentially too few descriptors to represent an adequate indexing.](images/keywords_counted.pdf)